JiaLeXian/vaccine_roadmap/README.md

 # vaccine_roafmap
-Vaccine registration roadmap for LA county
+Illustration of vaccine registration roadmap for LA county